Programming-Systems-Lab/Parikshan/README.md

 Please ensure that the duplicator is running before the vzclone is executed.
 Cloning will generate an active running clone with minimal disruption to the production container.
 The debug container can then be instrumented by any instrumentation tool of your choice.

+Step 1.

+Launch a container with the target production application

+Step 2.

+Start a proxyClone

+Step 3.

+Clone the container using the live cloning script above

+Step 4.

+Debug debug container as required

 Contact us
 -----------------